khanhdang/mkdocs-site/docs/joinus_under.md

     - Logic Circuit Design
 - A brief statement of research interests

 You can find my email at [this page](contact.md).

+!!! warning "Email template"
     If you don't know how to write a proper email, please use [this template](https://gist.github.com/khanhdang/04e61a9d2dd26bf22e4031e5d194f4b5).

 ### Preliminary Meeting